 U/D Encoder Error Detail Possible Cause Action/Solution Initiate a vend cycle.
 If the robot move moves down ▶ Loose or bad connection from the controller board to the U/D encoder switch.
 The robot will typically jerk towards the right if encoder pulses are not seen.
-Perform a continuity check from the computer board J5 connector (pins 9, 10 & 11) to the U/D Encoder Switch in the U/D Motor.
+Perform a continuity check from the computer board J5 connector (pins 8,9 & 13) to the U/D Encoder Switch in the U/D Motor.
 Find and fix the loose or bad connection.
 Faulty encoder switch in the U/D Motor.
-Replace the U/D Motor Faulty computer board Replace the computer board Loose or bad connection from the computer board to the U/D motor.
-Perform a continuity check from the computer board J18 connector (pins 4 & 6) to the U/D Motor.
+Replace the U/D Motor Faulty computer board Replace the computer board Loose or bad connection from the power board to the U/D motor.
+Perform a continuity check from the power board J3 connector (pins 4, 5 & 6) to the U/D Motor.
 Find and fix the loose or bad connection.
 Initiate a vend cycle.
+If the robot does not move down ▶ Loose or bad connection from the computer board to the power board Perform a continuity check from the computer board J4 connector (pins 4 & 5) to the power board J1 connector (pins 4 & 5).
+Find and fix the loose or bad connection.
 Faulty Motor Replace the U/D motor.
-If the robot does not move down ▶ Faulty MOSFET on computer board Replace the computer board Faulty computer board Replace the computer board
+Faulty power board Replace the Power board Faulty computer board Replace the computer board